aacanakin/env/README.md

 ```

-This looks like it's not very idiomatic go.
+NOTE: This looks like it's not very idiomatic go.
 Feedbacks here are welcome.

 ## Roadmap